Al Jazeera controversies: Shariah and Life

 Shariah and Life (al-Sharīʿa wa al-Ḥayāh) is an Al Jazeera Arabic show with an estimated audience of 60 million worldwide and stars Muslim preacher Yusuf al-Qaradawi, who is described as "Islam's Spiritual 'Dear Abby'".
 The format of Shariah and Life is similar to that of al-Qaradawi's earlier programing on Qatar TV as well as Egyptian television shows going as far back as the 1960s.
 Programs interpreting the Quran or dealing with religious issues were popular from Morocco to Saudi Arabia.
 The now defunct show has been the repeated subject of controversy.
 In January 2009, Qaradawi stated: "Throughout history, Allah has imposed upon the [Jews] people who would punish them for their corruption.
 The last punishment was carried out by [Adolf] Hitler."
 In October 2010, Qaradawi was asked if Muslims should acquire nuclear weapons "to terrorize their enemies."
 Qaradawi said he was pleased Pakistan had such a weapon, that the goal of nuclear weapons would be permissible, and provided religious justification quoting Qur'anic verses urging Muslims "to terrorize thereby the enemy of God and your enemy."

 Censorship of documentary about slavery in the Muslim world

 In August 2018, it was reported that Al Jazeera had censored the documentary series Rotas da Escravatura (Slavery Routes), a joint European series by French channel Arte, Portuguese RTP and LX Filmes.
 The entire first episode (of four), which dealt with "the process that led the Muslim Empire to enduringly weave an immense network of slave trade across Africa, the Middle East and Asia" was deleted.
-In return, the television network falsely claimed that slavery in Africa was a practice founded by the Portuguese.
+In return, the television network claimed that slavery in Africa was a practice founded by the Portuguese.